 But one common thread of these posts will be how much things have changed – mostly for the better – since I began this journey.
 In this sense, then, the world has changed: by 2010, nearly 90% of Ecuadoreans living in rural areas had access to improved water sources.

-More on that theme – how much the world has changed – in future posts!
+More on that theme – how much the world has changed – in a future post!

 But first, what did I learn from El Tambo and Cochancay?
 So many things!
 About the importance of community organization.
 About how important it was to charge a nominal fee for water, and increasing marginal costs for more use, to encourage conservation.
 And I learned a lot of Cañari Spanish!